MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/deepdive-score-new-data.md

     -  The function **rxSqlServerTableExists** queries the ODBC driver and returns TRUE if the table exists, FALSE otherwise.
     -  The function **rxSqlServerDropTable** executes the DDL and returns TRUE if the table is successfully dropped, FALSE otherwise.
-    - Reference for both functiosns can be found here: [rxSqlServerDropTable](https://docs.microsoft.com/machine-learning-server/r-reference/revoscaler/rxsqlserverdroptable)
+    - Reference for both functions can be found here: [rxSqlServerDropTable](https://docs.microsoft.com/machine-learning-server/r-reference/revoscaler/rxsqlserverdroptable)

 5. Now you are ready to use the [rxPredict](https://docs.microsoft.com/machine-learning-server/r-reference/revoscaler/rxpredict) function to create the scores, and save them in the new table defined in data source `sqlScoreDS`.